huxiang/MagicDrive/Docs/MagicDriveCreation.md

 3. Modify `WinPE\buildPE.bat` file based on your environment and requirements.

+4. (Optional) Replace `WinPE\MagicDriveBins\x86\winpe.jpg` and `WinPE\MagicDriveBins\amd64\winpe.jpg` with your own file as WinPE desktop background

-4. Right click on the `WinPE\buildPE.bat` file, run it as Administrator.
+5. Right click on the `WinPE\buildPE.bat` file, run it as Administrator.

-5. Just wait for the WinPE image creation completes.
+6. Just wait for the WinPE image creation completes.

 # Create MagicDrive With A USB Storage Device